sajibkhansk/My-Data-Analysis-Projects/RFM/README.md

 | Auto-Moto Classics Inc. | NEW CUSTOMERS       |
 | Microscale Inc.         | CHURNED CUSTOMER    |
 | .........           | ......            |
+**This SQL code utilizes a common table expression (CTE) named CTE1 to assign customer segments based on their RFM category combinations.
+It then counts the number of customers in each segment and presents the result.**
 ```sql
 WITH CTE1 AS
 (SELECT